 Further, severe symptoms very early in pregnancy could be due to a retroverted “tipped” uterus that will eventually correct itself.
 However, these issues should be evaluated as early as possible by an HCP to prevent further progression.

-It is estimated that more than half of pregnant women will experience at least one urinary symptom during pregnancy, which can include discomfort, incontinence (leaking), trouble voiding (emptying), frequency (most common), and pain related to inflammation, swelling, or infection (UTI).
+It is estimated that more than half of pregnant women will experience at least one urinary symptom during pregnancy, which can include discomfort, incontinence (leaking), trouble voiding (emptying, also known as retention), frequency (most common), and pain related to inflammation, swelling, or infection (UTI).

 There are two main causes of urinary symptoms during/after pregnancy: